Best Tea for Non Tea Drinkers

 Black tea basics

-Probably the most common tea out there, black tea is usually first on the list for a beginner tea drinker.
-Here’s how black tea compares to some of the other most popular types of tea:
+Probably the most common tea out there, black tea is usually first on the list for beginner tea drinkers.

-• Flavor Profile: Robust and bold
+Flavor profile: Robust and bold

-• Caffeine Content: Moderate (although you can shop decaf versions)
+Caffeine content: Moderate (although you can shop decaf versions)

-• Fermentation: Fully fermented
+Fermentation: Fully fermented

-• Oxidation: Fully oxidized
+Oxidation: Fully oxidized

 Green tea basics

 A close tie for the most popular tea family, green tea is another staple you’ll easily find in restaurants and most grocery stores.
-Here’s how green tea compares to some of the other most popular types of tea:

-• Flavor Profile: Fresh and vegetable
+Flavor profile: Fresh and vegetable

-• Caffeine Content: Light
+Caffeine content: Light

-• Fermentation: Not fermented
+Fermentation: Not fermented

-• Oxidation: Minimally oxidized
+Oxidation: Minimally oxidized

-• Reported Health Benefits: Rich in polyphenols, antioxidants that may reduce the risk of many chronic diseases, like coronary heart disease and stroke [Source: National Library of Medicine]
+Reported health benefits: Rich in polyphenols, antioxidants that may reduce the risk of many chronic diseases, like coronary heart disease and stroke [SOURCE: National Library of Medicine]

 White tea basics

 Less talked about than popular black and green tea, white tea deserves a lot more attention, especially if you’re looking for the best tea for new tea drinkers.
-Here’s how white tea compares to some of the other most popular types of tea:

 Oolong tea basics

 Huh?
-Yeah.
 Basically, this means oolong tea can have very distinct flavors, ranging from lighter, floral flavors to richer, fruitier, and nuttier notes.

-• Flavor Profile: Varied, from fruity to floral, bitter, nutty, and more
+Flavor profile: Varied, from fruity to floral, bitter, nutty, and more

-• Caffeine Content: Moderate
+Caffeine content: Moderate

-• Fermentation: Semi-fermented
+Fermentation: Semi-fermented

-• Oxidation: Partially oxidized
+Oxidation: Partially oxidated

-• Reported Health Benefits: Contains I-theanine, an amino acid link to prevention of cognitive diseases [Source: Penn Medicine]
+Reported health benefits: Contains I-theanine, an amino acid link to prevention of cognitive diseases [SOURCE: Penn Medicine]

 Herbal tea basics